MicroEJ/VEEPortQualificationTools/tests/core/README.rst

 **Notes**

-These results can be sent to MicroEJ in order to compare the BSP implementation with all others MicroEJ Platforms.
+These results can be sent to MicroEJ in order to compare the BSP implementation with all others VEE Ports.

 Coremark: t_core_core_benchmark.c
 ---------------------------------